aarif22827/SkillMapper/README.md

 This project is licensed under the [MIT License](LICENSE) - see the `LICENSE` file for details.

-## Contributing

-[Optional: If you plan to accept contributions, add guidelines here.]

 ## Author

 Asad Arif - [https://github.com/aarif22827](https://github.com/aarif22827)

-## Acknowledgements

-[Optional: If you used any external resources or libraries you want to acknowledge, add them here.]